 What does that actually mean?

-This then is Badge 3.
+This then is Batch 3.
 What will happen once the last four satellites from the second tranche are in space?

 This means that the first of the new Galileo satellites will be built in 2019.
 When will all twelve be completed?